Strain and Interface Effects on Magnetocrystalline Anisotropy of MnN: Results and Discussion

 \subsection{Strain effects on Bulk MnN}

-One of the most important effects to be considered when growing a thin film is lattice matching.
+One of the most important effects to consider when growing a thin film is lattice matching.
 To investigate this further, we begin by considering the effects of strain on the MAE of bulk $\theta$-phase MnN, before considering the thin-film limit.

-For each case, a biaxial strain was applied to the $\vec{a},\vec{b}$ lattice vectors, and the MAE calculated both with and without the relaxation of the $\vec{c}$ lattice vector.
-For the unrelaxed cases, an arbitrary value of $\vec{c} \approx 4\, \text{\AA}$, was chosen.
-The MAE was then plotted against the effective $\frac{|\vec{c}|}{|\vec{a}|}$ ratio of the system (see figure \ref{fig:MnN_c2a}) and both linear and quadratic regressions were performed.
+For each case, a biaxial strain was applied to the $\vec{a},\vec{b}$ lattice vectors, and the MAE was calculated both with and without the relaxation of the $\vec{c}$ lattice vector.
+For the unrelaxed cases, an arbitrary value of $|\vec{c}|=c \approx 4\, \text{\AA}$ was chosen.
+The MAE was then plotted against the effective $c/a$ ratio of the system (see figure \ref{fig:MnN_c2a}) and linear regression was performed.
 The line of best fit for the data is given by